saraikium/saraikium.com/src/pages/about.md

 ## About Me

 Greetings!
-I'm Adnan Akbar Khan, a dedicated Full-Stack Developer with a passion for crafting seamless and innovative web solutions.
+I'm Saraikium (Adnan Khan), a dedicated Full-Stack Developer with a passion for crafting seamless and innovative web solutions.
 My journey in the realm of technology has been fueled by a combination of JavaScript and Python wizardry, focusing on creating modern single-page applications using React, REST APIs, and NodeJS.

 ## My Expertise: